POLICY EXPERT | RESEARCHER & AUTHOR | COMMUNITY LEADER

 Based on her research, Dr Dugarova has written over 50 publications, including articles in international scientific journals, policy papers and technical reports published by multilateral organizations (UN, World Bank, IMF, EU), and blogs in international and national newspapers and magazines.

 In addition, Esuna regularly contributes to high-quality research as an invited expert reviewer at various academic journals - from The Lancet and Global Change, Peace & Security to Social Policy & Administration, Social Politics and International Journal of Discrimination and the Law.

 Esuna's first award-winning book “The Star of the Nomadess” — an authentic account of living experience in the West through the intersectional lens of Buryat identity — contributes to transforming social norms about women’s agency in Buryatia and beyond, while promoting interconnectedness in today’s globalised world.

 Available on Amazon, Google Books, British Library, Cambridge University Library, and public libraries in Moscow, St Petersburg and Buryatia.

-Esuna is a founder of the global Buryat club which preserves the endangered Buryat language and cultural heritage for current and future generations, while enhancing transnational social capital based on shared values and principles.
+Esuna is a founder and head of the Global Buryat Academy.
+It preserves the endangered Buryat language and cultural heritage for current and future generations, while enhancing transnational social capital through educational and capacity development activities.

 She also mentors individuals from diverse national, ethnic, gender, and educational backgrounds, as well as local grassroots organizations.
 Some of her mentees work in major multinational organizations and academic institutions around the world, while some create innovative home-grown solutions to improve livelihoods in their local communities.